 - 7.2 The Local Plan does not contain a distribution strategy.
 The spatial strategy for York is set out within Policy SS1 and states that the location of development will be guided by five spatial principles which, as well as promoting sustainable patterns of development, are linked to the five purposes of the Green Belt.
 The strategy includes safeguarding the special character of York as well as ensuring sites have access to services and that existing habitats and green infrastructure is protected.
-This process is set out clearly within a series of figures within TP1 (figures 4 - 7) with figure 7 providing a composite map of all these considerations.
+This process is set out clearly within a series of figures within TP1 (figures 4 7) with figure 7 providing a composite map of all these considerations.
 The spatial strategy for York is therefore about identifying the factors which shape or affect the District rather than setting out a distribution strategy. - 7.3 Whilst the provision of a new settlements is an acceptable strategy this should not be to the detriment of more sustainable options such as the expansion of existing urban areas and settlements.
-Figure 7 within the TP1 (p.21) provides a composite plan of where development could be directed, taking account of the spatial strategy, and shows that there is potential to accommodate the Districts development needs without resulting in unsustainable patterns of development.
+Figure 7 within the TP1 (p.21) provides a composite plan of where development could be directed, taking account of the spatial strategy, and shows that there is potential to accommodate the Districts development needs without resulting in unsustainable patterns of development. - 7.4 TP1 suggests that the Council considered four spatial strategy options to guide development, but this exercise is not apparent when reviewing the Local Plan.
+According to TP1, the Council spatial strategy is that of a main urban centre surrounded by a clock-face of villages - 7.5 Directing growth to the edge of the existing urban area and the existing network of settlements, including well established villages such as Copmanthorpe, would still retain the clock face of villages and would also provide access to existing services and reduce car related congestion.
+In our view this would deliver a balanced distribution of development which would accord with focusing development to the main urban centre surrounded by a clock-face of villages.

-&lt;sup>8 Paragraph 80 of the 2012 NPPF.
+&lt;sup>7 Paragraph 80 of the 2012 NPPF.